-To use the Altova libraries in your custom project, refer to the libraries from your project (or include them into your project), as shown below for each language.
+To use the Altova libraries in your custom project, refer to the libraries from your project or include them in your project, as shown below for each language.

 To integrate the Altova libraries into an existing C# project:

 1.After XMLSpy generates code from a schema (for example, YourSchema.xsd), build the generated YourSchema.sln solution in Visual Studio.
 This solution is in a project folder with the same name as the schema.

 2.Right-click your existing project in Visual Studio, and select Add Reference.